-There is no legal framework.
-There is no effective capacity/resources to enforce the legal framework.
+There is no There is no effective Existing legal framework. capacity/resources to enforce the legal fr legal framework.

 Existing capacity/resources to enforce the legal framework could be strengthened.

 Existing capacity/resources to enforce the legal framework are adequate.

-5.7.1.1 Culture ×

-5.7.1.2 Nature ×
+5.7.1.1 Culture × 5.7.1.2 Nature ×

+5.8.
+Comments on the enforcement of the legal framework

+5.8.1 - Please comment on particular problems of enforcement

+Natural: The Central Government and provincial governments have set up full-time agencies to supervise the ec.
+Cultural: China has specified legal responsibilities for the conservation of cultural heritage, set up specialized administrative law enforcement agencies for cultural property, and enacted specialized rules and systems to urge localities to perform their administrative law enforcement responsibilities so as ensure good enforcement of laws for World Cultural Heritage properties.

-- 5.8.
-Comments on the enforcement of the legal framework - 5.8.1 Please comment on particular problems of enforcement - 5.9.
-Policies giving cultural and natural heritage a function in the life of communities - 5.9.1 How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?
+5.9.
+Policies giving cultural and natural heritage a function in the life of communities

+5.9.1 - How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?